-Depending on the reason for your decision to break up after the engagement, you should keep your mind about reporting the other party to law enforcement.
+Depending on the reason for your decision to break up after the engagement, you should keep your mind open about reporting the other party to law enforcement.

 Especially in India, cases of dowry harassment or mistreatment of women by the fiance is not uncommon.
 In some instances, you may discover that your fiance is already married or has other illicit relationships.

 In all such cases, you are better off reporting the incident to law enforcement.
 Don’t let pleading or appeals for mercy deter you from reporting it.

 If you have had a sexual relationship after your engagement, there is a distinct possibility of the girl’s family filing rape charges.

 4. Communicate your decision to friends and family